 The Decision to Sell

 At the end of 2014 I made the decision to sell my company.
 2014 was a rough year for my company.
 We were in cash flow hell, I had rushed into a couple of decisions that significantly added to our overhead, and we lost a lot of money.
 The company overall was negative $60,000 on the balance sheet.
 You might ask how a company that had Seller’s Discretionary Income of $88,000 is negative on the balance sheet The answer is easy: by the naive owner paying himself too much.
 Compounding everything, in October 2014 me and my wife had found out she was pregnant with our first child.
-As any parent knows, when you first find out you’re about to become a parent, your anxiety is through the rough.
+As any parent knows, when you first find out you’re about to become a parent, your anxiety is through the roof.
 That anxiety coupled with having probably the worst year in business of my life resulted in my anxiety being through the roof and on its way to space.

 I would have listed my company for sale right then and there if I could have but there was a problem – my seller’s discretionary income was only about $88,000.
 From my research I knew that Ecommerce businesses typically sold for about 2.5-3x seller’s discretionary earnings (SDI).
 This meant my business had a value of approximately $220,000-$264,000USD.
 This was before taxes and fees AND the currency exchange rate was about par at the time.
 In Vancouver, where a 2 bedroom apartment is upwards of $800,000CDN, it simply wouldn’t be worth it for me to sell at this point.
 So I made a decision to spend all of 2015 increasing our profits.